DallanQ/brass_birmingham_1/Manual.md

 ## Board Setup (Page 4)

-1. Place the board On either the day or night side.
+1. Place the board on either the day or night side.

 2. For a player count of less than 4, remove all cards and Merchant tiles that show a player count greater than your number of players, and return them to the box.